madskristensen/AspNetCoreTemplatePack/readme.md

 > dotnet new mvcbasic -n myapp

 ### MVC Fast
-This template is a variation of the "MVC Basic" template, but with added features for creating high performance web applications.
+This template is a variation of the *MVC Basic* template, but with added features for creating high performance web applications.

 **Features**: